-As an entrepreneur, networking is a key activity that is not only fun, but critical to your personal growth and business development.
+As an entrepreneur, the benefits of networking are critical to your personal growth and business development.

 Small business is all about networking, building relationships and taking action.